kubernetes/website/content/en/blog/_posts/2024-12-12-scheduler-queueinghint/index.md

 However, we had two issues for those approaches:
 - Requeueing with events was too broad, could lead to scheduling retries for no reason.
-  - For example, a new scheduled Pod _might_ solve the `InterPodAffinity`'s failure, but not all of them do, for example, if a new Pod is created, but without a label matching `InterPodAffinity` of the unschedulable pod, the pod wouldn't be schedulable.
+   - A new scheduled Pod _might_ solve the `InterPodAffinity`'s failure, but not all of them do.
+For example, if a new Pod is created, but without a label matching `InterPodAffinity` of the unschedulable pod, the pod wouldn't be schedulable.
-- `preCheck` relied on the logic of in-tree plugins and caused some issues for custom plugins, like in issue [#110175](https://github.com/kubernetes/kubernetes/issues/110175).
+- `preCheck` relied on the logic of in-tree plugins and was not extensible to custom plugins, like in issue [#110175](https://github.com/kubernetes/kubernetes/issues/110175).

 Here QueueingHints come into play;